astramieri/oci-ai-foundations/docs/sequence_models.md

 - the output gate.

 These gates are like the filters that control the flow of information within the LSTM cell.

+*Long Short-Term Memory (LSTM) Neural Networks are the sequence model of choice when it comes to handling and maintaining relevant information over long sequences, making them particularly well-suited for tasks such as language modeling, machine translation, and speech recognition.*

 ![LSTM](../images/lstm.png)